homer0/wootils/README.md

 ### Linting

-I use [ESlint](http://eslint.org) to validate all our JS code.
-The configuration file for the project code is on `./.eslintrc` and for the tests on `./tests/.eslintrc` (which inherits from the one on the root), there's also an `./.eslintignore` to ignore some files on the process, and the script that runs it is on `./utils/scripts/lint`.
+I use [ESlint](https://eslint.org) with [my own custom configuration](https://yarnpkg.com/package/eslint-plugin-homer0) to validate all the JS code and the JSDoc comments.

+The configuration file for the project code is on `./.eslintrc` and the one for the tests is on `./tests/.eslintrc`, and there's also an `./.eslintignore` to exclude some files on the process.
+The script that runs it is on `./utils/scripts/lint`.

 ### Documentation